dpluong/chip-8/docs/PROJECT DOCUMENT.md

 # What's New?
 Change log (Feb 27, 2019)
-- Updated what actually happened for Release 2
+- Added what actually happened for Release 2
 - Added schedule for Release 3
 - Updated overall schedule such that visualizer/tool will take all of Release 2/3